dreitier/conditional-regex-search-and-replace-action/README.md

 - Setting up Argo CD Image Updater might be difficult, depending upon the environment.
 - Argo CD Image Updater does not support complex search-and-replace operations.

-When using `conditional-regex-search-and-replace`, you can either configure Webhooks in your GitOps repository to notify Argo CD or let Argo CD pull the latest version.
+When using `conditional-regex-search-and-replace-action`, you can either configure Webhooks in your GitOps repository to notify Argo CD or let Argo CD pull the latest version.

 ### Why are you not using Bash for this action?
 Before introducing this action, I've developed a Bash script for updating various GitOps repositories.
 Different projects had different requirements: The Bash script was no longer maintainable.